The First Thing:

 After years using various audio methods to breathe with it seemed necessary to produce a more delicate tool for this purpose

-Together with Derrick Scott van Heerede we have produced a whole album of 90 minute tracks to Yoga to.
+Together with Derrick Scott van Heerden we have produced a whole album of 90 minute tracks to Yoga to.
 Soundmoves incorporates RFB into Yoga Practice and classes with music to hold the time for breathing.

 I recommend the 6.0 second track for soft and sensitive Yoga and the 4.5 second tracks for dynamic Yoga keeping while the physiological state of calm.